Manage the IoT on an Energy Budget

 With the traditional approach, the CPU does everything, and can only manage a limited number of functions.
 With the event-driven approach, the CPU is freed up because hardware does the bulk of the work.
 With this method, an MCU can drive sophisticated applications.

 On an MCU with minimal flash and RAM resources, this is how you should write code.
 With this kind of multi-tasking you can get the absolute most out of the hardware in the MCU, both in terms of performance and energy savings.
-We call this “coding down to the metal.”
+This is called “coding down to the metal.”

 Spending some of the MCU resources on an embedded operating system provides a level of abstraction that makes building sophisticated, event-driven applications easier, but potentially less efficient.
 For applications running on MCUs with 512 KB flash or more, the memory overhead can be negligible, making this an easy choice.
 On MCUs with 32 KB flash or less, there are still operating systems that can do the job, but the percentage of the MCU resources used by the OS increases drastically.
 A minimal configuration of FreeRTOS requires between 5 KB and 10 KB flash and a minimal amount of RAM.